 If you have received negligent advice, or the SIPP Administrator has failed to act in accordance with its obligations, you may be able to make a claim for your losses in the form of compensation.

 Where you have suffered a loss as a result of the negligent advice of a regulated advisor, redress is possible through several routes depending upon the status of the advisor (still trading or not).

 It may, depending upon the circumstances, be possible to bring a claim against the SIPP administrator itself for failing to comply with its regulatory duties when setting up the SIPP and accepting investments into its product.
 The FCA has taken an increased interest in the operations of the SIPP Administrators in this regard.
 The FSCS has also recently indicated that claims may now be possible in circumstances where the SIPP Administrator is no longer solvent.

 Where you remain liable for the SIPP Administration fees we are able to take steps to either reduce or suspend payment of those fees until your complaint has been resolved.

 Clients were advised to transfer their pensions by advisers who had not properly considered whether this was appropriate in light of the necessary criteria including, the size of their pension fund, their attitude to risk, their capacity to incur losses and the overall suitability of the proposed underlying investments.

 In many cases, the advisor failed to consider the benefits that clients were sacrificing by transferring out of their existing schemes (which included final salary pensions and guaranteed annuities).

 Clients were encouraged (often by unregulated third parties) to transfer their modest pensions into SIPPs with a view to investing in high risk, illiquid, financial products.
 Many of those products were unregulated and included:

 - Carbon Credits

-- Overseas property developments (such as Harlequin)
+- Overseas property developments including car parks, hotels etc

 - Agricultural land in Australia